Robinlovelace/open-gat/README.md

 processes (to the extent that democracy exists in the area where transport plans are commissioned) because it determines how public spaces and other shared resources are used, affecting everyone in society.
-If transport plans are developed by unaccountable technocrats with little understanding of their impacts, the results can be severe: the transport system now is the “leading cause of death for children and young adults aged 5-29 years” through road traffic casualties alone, with 1.35 million people killed and tens of millions injured and disabled each year (World Health Organization 2018).
+Transport planning should therefore adapt to contemporary policy priorities, which have shifted substantially over the past few decades.
+If transport plans are developed based on out-of-date policies (such as accommodating growth in car ownership and use) or by unaccountable technocrats with little understanding of their impacts, the results can be severe. the transport system now is the “leading cause of death for children and young adults aged 5-29 years” through road traffic casualties alone, with 1.35 million people killed and tens of millions injured and disabled each year (World Health Organization 2018).
 The air pollution impacts could be even greater, with a growing body of research linking air pollution to Alzheimer’s disease, lung cancer and heart disease among hundreds of millions of sufferers worldwide (Kampa and Castanas 2008; Kilian and Kitazawa 2018).
+Transport planning has the potential to improve health outcomes by ensuring that motor traffic is constrained to areas where the fumes they emit can reach few lungs and, in the longer term, removing internal combustion engines from densley populated areas altogether.
+Transport planning can also have positive health impacts by enabling millions of people to integrate physical activity into their everyday lives, thereby tackling one of the root causes of the ‘obesity crisis’: lack of regular physical activity (Yang and French 2013).
+A wider issue global challenge in the 21<sup>st</sup> Century is social and economic inequalities, which can be exacerbated or tackled by transport plans that can prioritise mobility for high income citizens or more socially equitable transport options that can be used by a wide range of people (Moreno-Monroy, Lovelace, and Ramos 2017), from ‘8 to 80 year olds.’\[2\]
+A global and perhaps more important recent policy driver of transport planning is climate change mitigation.
 Transport is responsible for a quarter of global greenhouse gas emissions and growing (Harrison and Hester 2017), and is one of the hardest sectors to decarbonise (Moriarty and Honnery 2008), meaning that evidence-based plans to reduce transport energy use is an urgent priority affecting the global population, especially the projected 1.4 billion people who will live in low elevation (less than 10 m above sea level) coastal zones by 2060